johandebock/quadropolis_solver/README.md

 ```
 The filename contains the VP total, counts of all building types, produced population and energy, points for all building types and used expansion tiles.

-You can find more already generated optimal board layouts in the solution_* folders.
+You can find more already generated optimal board layouts in the solutions_* folders.